sleeke/investments/bargainHunt/readme.md

 `./bargainHunter.js --inFile="correlated-ma20.txt" --realData`

 This will take the list of symbols in `correlated-ma20.txt` and perform analysis on each one, using `realData`

+`./bargainHunter.js --inFile=storage/correlated-volatility.txt --percentFromAverage=10 --realData`

+Will take a list of symbol in `correlated-volatility.txt` and perform analysis on each, after adjusting the threshold for MA approach to 10% (default is 5%)

 # Moving Average Compliance with `averageSleuth.js`